Shop With Confidence: FREE Growing & Glowing Promise

 Raised Beds

-While the classic raised beds have wooden borders, they can actually be made out of any garden safe material to match your wanted outdoor decor!
+While the classic raised beds have wooden borders, they can actually be made out of any garden-safe material to match your desired outdoor decor!
 They remind us of mini kitchen gardens.

-If you are looking for more than enough crop each season for your fruits and vegetables, garden beds allow you to easily monitor the soil that is rich in nutrients.
+If you are looking for more than enough crops each season for your fruits and vegetables, garden beds allow you to easily monitor the soil that is rich in nutrients.

 Additionally, you’ll never need to step on the soil, so the roots will continue to thrive.
 Soil compaction is one of the biggest problems with home gardening.